openstack/monasca-api/docs/monasca-api-spec.md

 * sum (returns the sum of all the values)
 * count (returns the number of metric observations)
 * avg (returns the average of all the values)
+* last (returns the single most recent value, ignores values for 'period' and 'periods')

 The metric is a complex identifier that says the name and optional dimensions.